AstreaTSS/PYTHIAWebsite/docs/setup/investigations_setup.md

 ## Setting Up the Config

 To use the investigations feature, you need to establish a Truth Bullets (or whatever your RP calls them) channel, so that the bot knows where to send publicly discoverable Truth Bullets.
-To do that, select the `/config bullet-channel` command, _use the channel option_, and select the channel you want Truth Bullets to go in.
+To do that, select the `/bullet-config channel` command, _use the channel option_, and select the channel you want Truth Bullets to go in.

 And you're technically ready!
 However, there are other commands worth noting:

-* `/config best-truth-bullet-finder` can be used to set roles given to the people who find the most Truth Bullets.
+* `/bullet-config best-finder` can be used to set a roll given to the people who find the most Truth Bullets.
 If this is not given, no role will be handed out to those who find the most, though as of right now, a message for who sent the most is still sent.
-* `/config investigation-mode` allows you to change how Truth Bullets can be discovered.
+* `/bullet-config mode` allows you to change how Truth Bullets can be discovered.
 By default, they can be discovered through sending messages and through `/investigate`, but you can change this so that only `/investigate` works.
+* `/bullet-config names` allows you to change how Truth Bullets (and the Best Finder) are named in *public-facing* messages.
-* `/config toggle` turns on or off triggering Truth Bullets.
+* `/bullet-config toggle` turns on or off triggering Truth Bullets.
 This'll be important later.

 ## Setting Up Truth Bullets

 ### Adding Truth Bullets

-Let's get started by adding Truth Bullets - use `/add-bullets` and select a channel to, well, add a Truth Bullet to a specific channel.
+Let's get started by adding Truth Bullets - use `/bullet-manage add` and select a channel to, well, add a Truth Bullet to a specific channel.
 This'll pop out a little button that can be used _at any time to add Truth Bullets to that channel._

 <figure markdown>
   ![An example of said button.](add_bullets_button.png){ loading="lazy" }